 Why should I volunteer with the JLH versus other organizations?

 Current members feel that the JLH provides a unique volunteer experience because of the commitment to promoting voluntarism, developing the potential of women, and improving the community through the effective action and leadership of trained volunteers.
 Members enjoy being part of an organization that makes a meaningful impact in their local communities.
 The JLH provides members with a structured, well-organized volunteer experience.
 Volunteers also benefit from training in a variety of educational and leadership programs.
 Ultimately, however, most members say they value the lifelong friendships forged through their membership in the JLH.

 Many of our members, who we have trained as volunteer leaders, are asked to assume leadership positions with other local non-profit organizations.

 What is the Provisional class?

 If you would like to become a member of the Junior League of Hartford, Inc., you will be asked to complete a Provisional Course with a group of other women also considering membership.
 The Provisional Course curriculum is designed to provide you with the necessary knowledge and experience to enter as an active member of the Junior League of Hartford.
 It includes training meetings, 2 organized volunteer projects, and team building exercises as well as social opportunities to get to know your fellow Provisionals.

 When Can I Join?

 The Junior League of Hartford, Inc. is always interested in welcoming new members to our organization and accepts new volunteer inquiries year round.

-Prospective members who contact us during the year will be placed on a list and contacted before the start of the next Provisional Course.
+Prospective members who contact us during the "League year" will be placed on a list and contacted before the start of the next Provisional Course.
 The provisional year and all requirements must be completed to become an Active Member.

 How do I Join?

 Download our brochure for more information and to access the membership application, click here.
 You may also request that one of our members call or email you here.
 Alternatively, you may contact us and ask to be connected with our Provisional Class Committee Chairs.